lextm/jekyll-theme-chirpy/_posts/2008-3-26-custom-domain-now-i-have-my-own.md

 > Sorry that China Mainland residents may not be able to access this address as well as http://lextm.blogspot.com

 What I am going to do next?
-I may try Google Adsense ASAP.
+I may try Google AdSense ASAP.
 <!--more-->